atomicdata-dev/atomic-data-browser/README.md

 ## Directory structure

 ```
+src/
 - **components**: possibly re-usable components
 - **helpers**: projects-specific helper functions
 - **lib**: general atomic data library (higher documentation + testing goals), no react-specific code.
+- **react**: general atomic data library (higher documentation + testing goals), no react-specific code.
 ```

+## Undertanding the code

+- **Styling** is done using [styled components](https://styled-components.com/).
+The theme settings in `Styling.tsx` desribe colors, border radius and margin size.
+Use these as variables in components to make sure that users can change style preferences (e.g. dark mode, accent color, font, margin size)
+- **Data fetching** is handled by the `Store`, which makes sure that you don't ask twice for the same resource and let's other resources know that things have changed.
+- **Hooks** are used wherever possible.
+This means functional components, instead of old-style Class components.
+- **Routing** is done using React Router.
+Ultimately, the resource URL should resolve into its view in this app.
+- **Document** your components and properties!
+Explain your thinking when doing something non-trivial.

 ## Contribute